ksafranski/Docker-Tutorial/2.Running-Containers/README.md

 docker run hello-world
 ```

-The image `hello-world` will be `pull`ed, and then executed, outputting some text in the shell.
+The image `hello-world` will be `pull`'d, and then executed, outputting some text in the shell.

 ### Running Interactive Containers